CppMicroServices/rfcs/text/0009-BundleTracker-integration.md

 ## Summary

-This document describes the integration of the BundleTracker into the CppMicroServices core framework.
-The BundleTracker functionality is described in the [OSGI BundleTracker Specification](https://docs.osgi.org/javadoc/r4v42/org/osgi/util/tracker/BundleTracker.html), which is mapped to an API definition in C++ described in this document.
+This document describes the design and integration of the BundleTracker into the CppMicroServices core framework.
+The BundleTracker functionality is described in the [OSGI BundleTracker Specification](http://docs.osgi.org/specification/osgi.core/7.0.0/util.tracker.html#d0e52020), which is mapped to an API definition in C++ described in this document.
 This document discusses the need for adding BundleTracker to the core framework.
-Namely, it reveals instances where BundleTracker would improve code written using the core framework.
+Namely, there is existing compendium code that uses workarounds for lack of a BundleTracker in the core framework (e.g. bundle extension creation/destruction in DeclarativeServices), that would be made simpler and more robust with a proper BundleTracker implementation.
 Additionally, a chosen design and alternative implementations for BundleTracker are discussed.

 ## Motivation

 Generally, it is useful to be able to react to state changes in bundles.
 The core framework offers a BundleListener to do this, but it is limited in its functionality on its own.

-The main issue with the BundleListener is that it only gives the user information on the _changed_ states of the bundles, not the _initial_ states when the BundleListener was initialized.
+The main issue with the BundleListener is that it only gives the user information on the bundle state changes _after_ the listener is initialized, not the full history of bundle states.
 Therefore, the user will not find out about any bundles that have been in a certain state since before the BundleListener was started.
+The BundleTracker, on the other hand, provides the full history of states for bundles (initial, transitory, and current).

 To discover this prior information without a BundleTracker, a user might loop through the bundles either before or after starting the BundleListener.
 Both methods have unexpected results in a multithreaded context, and solving the race conditions while avoiding deadlock is nontrivial.